 What is involved in overhead crane safety procedures?

-On a daily basis, or on every shift change, the crane operator needs to carry out a full safety inspection of the crane he is about to operate.
-Working from the overhead crane safety checklist he should, check the power source to the vehicle, all limit switches, and test emergency power shut down buttons.
+On a daily basis, or on every shift change, the crane operator needs to carry out a full safety inspection of the crane they are about to operate.
+Working from the overhead crane safety checklist the operator should check the power source to the vehicle, all limit switches, and test emergency power shut down buttons.
 Check all audible warning devices are operational.
 Check the steel lifting cable is seated correctly in the drum grooves.
 Ensure the bottom block is free and not twisted.
 Visually check all lifting gear including chains and steel cables for signs of wear or fatigue.
 Web and nylon slings should be checked for stretching, rips and fraying, and replaced as required.

 Overhead crane safety procedures should also include testing the hoist brakes by turning the master switch to OFF, or hitting the emergency OFF button, with a load raised a few inches off the floor.
 The load should be held firm.
 If it drops, the crane must not be operated until the fault has been rectified.
 Inspect all flexible and rigid hydraulic pipes and joints for signs of hydraulic oil seepage, splits, or fraying.
 Check all tank fluid levels.

 The crane operator should also be responsible for the area the crane will be operating in.
-The overhead crane inspection checklist should include provision to record and rectify, any instances of unauthorised staff working within the area, or materials or equipment which may impede the crane or its load during operation.
-Ensure the area is clear prior to operation.
+The overhead crane safety checklist should include a provision to record and rectify any instances of unauthorised staff working within the area, or materials or equipment which may impede the crane or its load during operation.
+Essentially, the operator should ensure the area is clear prior to operation.

 Periodic overhead crane inspection/maintenance procedures.

-Your overhead crane inspection frequency should be defined in the overhead crane safety inspection checklist.
+Your overhead crane inspection frequency should be defined in the overhead crane safety inspection checklist to ensure that it is completely clear and your inspections remain consistent.
 This can be anything from monthly to bi-annually, or annually.
-These are in addition to the normal operating safety checks, and should be undertaken by a fully qualified engineer or competent person.
+These are in addition to the normal operating safety checks and should be undertaken by a fully qualified engineer or competent person.